 - Violation of, or non compliance with, laws and regulations.

-- Inability to maintain normal operations, either immediately or at some point in the futrue.
+- Inability to maintain normal operations, either immediately or at some point in the future.

 - Costly obsolescence of equipment or other assets that will occur at some point in the future.

-- Estimated financial performance of the capital investment, measured in terms of financial metrics such as Net cash flow, Total cost of ownership, Cash flow Net presente on these metri value NPV, simple return on investment ROI (profitability), Payback period, and Internal rate of return IRR. ( For more on these metrics, see the Encyclopedia article Financial Metrics.)
+- Estimated financial performance of the capital investment, measured in terms of financial metrics such as Net cash flow, Total cost of ownership, Cash flow Net Present Value NPV, simple return on investment ROI (profitability), Payback period, and Internal rate of return IRR. ( For more on these metrics, see the Encyclopedia article Financial Metrics.)

 - A formal cost-benefit analysis, such as a business case analysis, comparing the likely benefits of taking action against the likely costs of not taking action, or taking a different action.